devonkschroeder/receipts/README.md

-created collaboratively by Hannah and Alex Schrøder
+created collaboratively by Devon and Alex Schrøder